top of page

 New Year Picture

-Around 2000 years ago, Chinese people started to paste lucky pictures, including couplets, on doors and windows, pray for fortune, and to celebrate the Spring Festival
+Around 2000 years ago, Chinese people started to paste lucky pictures, including couplets, on doors and windows, pray for fortune, and celebrate the Spring Festival

 New Year Pictures originally were images of immortals, then influential historical figures like brave generals, whom people believed would protect their families from evil forces.